-For a while now, smartphones have been enabled with the ability to interact with certain high frequency tags using NFC.
-Today we’ll discuss what exactly NFC is, and how you can use it in the lab.
+For a while now, smartphones have been enabled to interact with certain high-frequency tags using NFC.
+Here we’ll define NFC and discuss how you can use smartphone apps to get started with NFC in the lab.

 What is NFC?

-This technology is intended for close range information exchanges, so image swaps, message deliveries and even transactions can occur with a simple tap.
-Tags can be inserted into a variety of materials allowing many objects to communicate with NFC devices.
-NFC devices can be NFC enabled RFID scanners, credit card readers or even smartphones.
+This technology facilitates close-range information exchanges, so image swaps, message deliveries, and transactions can occur with a simple tap.
+RFID solution providers can insert tags into various materials, allowing many objects to communicate with NFC devices.
+NFC devices can be NFC-enabled RFID scanners, credit card readers, or even smartphones.

-Utilizing your smartphone’s NFC capabilities within your facility can be a smart move since your employees will already have the tools they need to interact with RFID tags at their fingertips.
+Utilizing your smartphone’s NFC capabilities within your facility can be efficient since your employees will already have the tools they need to interact with RFID tags at their fingertips.

-In addition to reading information, smartphones can be used to write information to tags.
-Depending on your purposes this can be helpful in a number of ways, but most notably it allows users to make updates to the stored information.
+In addition to reading the information, smartphones can write data to tags.
+Depending on your purposes, this can be helpful in several ways, but most notably, it allows users to make updates to the stored information.

-Certain apps and customized software will allow the information you collect from your tags to be recorded and organized automatically in your computer systems as it is scanned by your smartphone.
+Certain apps and customized software will allow the information you collect from your tags to automatically record in your computer systems as your smartphone scans it.

 A strategy like this combines the power of NFC with The Cloud to automate tasks that previously might’ve been very tedious.

-If you’re interested in something like this it’s best to discuss a plan of action with your integration partner to ensure an easy transition.
-In many cases it’s a good idea to work with customized software and build an organization system that’s similar to your current one to ease the transition.
+If you’re interested in something like this, discussing a plan of action with your integration partner is best to ensure an easy transition.
+In many cases, it’s a good idea to work with customized software and build an organization system similar to your current one to ease the transition.

-If you’re thinking about implementing a high frequency RFID plan think about whether or not your team would benefit from utilizing smartphones to read and write to tags.
+If you’re thinking about implementing a high-frequency RFID plan, consider whether your team would benefit from utilizing smartphones to read and write to tags.
 Also, ask your integration partner if your practice aligns with an implementation plan that allows your team to leverage their smartphones in the lab.